On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

-It remains to collect the factors $N^j$ resulting from the normalization~\eqref{def-vector-t}.
-To check the validity of~\eqref{CR}, we compare the number of summations that were carried out and the order of the bound that is obtained in exchange.
-First, observe that introducing each matrix element of~$T^j$ requires carrying out summations over~${2j-1}$ consecutive indices while~${\|T^j\|\leq CN^j}$.
-Hence, these matrix elements yield a factor $\sqrt{N}$ more than prescribed by~\eqref{CR} if estimated trivially.
-Moreover, carrying out a rewriting step corresponding to Step II or III on the graph does not change this fact.
-Indeed, if the matrix elements of $M_1$ and~$M_2$ are obtained from carrying out~${2j_1-1}$ and~${2j_2-1}$ summations and the matrices are bounded by $CN^{j_1}$ and~$CN^{j_2}$ in norm, respectively, then the matrix elements of $M_1M_2$ account for~$2(j_1+j_2)-1$ summations while the matrix itself obeys a norm bound of order $N^{j_1+j_2}$.
-Similarly, if the matrix elements of~$M$ are obtained from carrying out $2j-1$ summations and $\|M\|\leq CN^j$, then the matrix elements of $\smash{\widetilde{M}}$ in~\eqref{new-matrix} account for two more summations, i.e., $2(j+1)-1$ in total, while the power of~$N$ in the norm bound is increased by one.
-Since along the sum-in procedure one additional summation is carried out per matrix to replace an index by a vector of the form~\eqref{def-vector-t} after the rewriting of the term, the additional factor of $\sqrt{N}$ per matrix is balanced out such that all estimates obtained subject to~\eqref{CR}.
+accounts for~$2(j_1+j_2)-1$ summations while $\|M^{(1)}M^{(2)}\|\leq CN^{j_1+j_2}$.
+Similarly, if the matrix elements of~$M^{(i)}$ are obtained from carrying out $2j-1$ summations and $\|M^{(i)}\|\leq CN^j$, then the matrix elements of $M^{(i')}$ in~\eqref{new-matrix} account for two more summations, i.e., $2(j+1)-1$ in total, while the power of~$N$ in the norm bound is increased by one.
+Since replacing an index by a vector of the form~\eqref{def-vector-t} after the rewriting of the term also requires carrying out one summation, the additional factor of $\sqrt{N}$ per matrix is balanced out.

-Hence, at most $k+1$ powers of $\sqrt{N}$ are collected from bounding the~$k$ summations with the extra factor~$\sqrt{N}$ being obtained whenever an estimate similar to~\eqref{start-sum} is used to start the recursive summation procedure.
-Thus, the bound is of order $N^{-1/2}$ here, i.e., stronger than~\eqref{2-cumu-term}, showing that all crossing pairings are subleading.
-This completes the proof of~\eqref{2-cumu-term}.
+Hence, at most $k+1$ powers of $\sqrt{N}$ are collected from bounding the~$k$ summations with the extra factor~$\sqrt{N}$ being obtained whenever an estimate similar to~\eqref{start-sum} is used in Step~i.
+Thus, the bound is of order $N^{-1/2}$ here, giving the claim and showing that all crossing pairings are subleading. \end{proof}